Ford Granada (Europe): Mark I (1972–1977)

 Launched in March 1972, the Granada succeeded the British Ford Zephyr, and the German P7-series as Ford's European executive car offering, and completed the integration of Ford's British and German model ranges.

 At first, lower models in the range were called the Ford Consul.
-This may have been because of a lawsuit by Granada Group, a major British conglomerate of the time; however, their application for an injunction failed at appeal and they could not prevent Ford from registering the name Granada as a trademark thus from 1975 on they were all called Granadas.
+This may have been because of a lawsuit by Granada Group, a major British conglomerate of the time.
+However, their application for an injunction failed at appeal and they could not prevent Ford from registering the name Granada as a trademark Consequently, from 1975 on they were all called Granadas.
 The car soon became popular for taxi, fleet, and police use.
 It was also converted into limousine and hearse versions by the British companies Coleman Milne and Woodall Nicholson.
 Traditional four-door limousines were offered (both long and short versions) alongside an unusual four-door "coupé limousine" (of which only 12 examples were built), as well as hearses in either two- or four-door configurations.